RuisSoftware/FiveM-Resources-2024/ESX/Inventory HUD/README.md

-# Dutch Players Inventory // ESX 1.2 ONLY
+# Dutch Players Inventory
+Everybody needs an inventory, right?
+Have some fun with it and leave a star if you like it!

 # Important
  Go to you es_extended/server/main.lua line 423 the event name is esx:onPickup and add after line 430 this code
  ```lua